13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 We have a lot of small and mini chainsaws that we use all the time.

-However, they can’t cut wood very efficiently beyond a couple of inches in thickness, and you will need to sharpen or buy new chains from time to time.
+However, they can’t cut wood very efficiently beyond a couple of inches in thickness, and you will need to occasionally sharpen or buy new chains.

-We also highly recommend a good pair of chainsaw gloves – I had a minor accident with one of my mini saws and now won’t use them without gloves.
+We also highly recommend a good pair of chainsaw gloves.
+I had a minor accident with one of my mini saws and now won’t use it without gloves.

 7. Remove The Guard